thestrukture/IDE/README.md

 - Build docker images (Must have docker running on host) .
 - Breakpoints and debugging with Delve.
 - Regex directory search.
+- Automatically lints your code in the background, and suggests code fixes.
 ## Requirements
 - Go v1.15+.
 - Git.
 Git present as a command on your system.